Sunday, October 9, 2011

 After Zabriskie Point, Uomini Contro and other smaller European film work, he ended up at Fort Hill in the Lyman cult at loose ends.
 On August 29th, 1973, in what Frechette called an 'inevitable' incident, he and two other Fort Hill members staged a robbery of the New England Merchant's Bank.
 He later said that the robbery was a culmination of his feelings about society at the time and was a perfect response.
 He noted, succinctly, that bank funds are insured - and the bank would be reimbursed - so no one was the real loser.
 No one, except for one of his accomplices, that is.
 Frechette's gun was not loaded and was thrown down as the robbery unraveled, but 'Hercules' Thein, one of the three, was shot dead in front of Frechette.
 Frechette and Sheldon 'Terry' Bernhard were convicted of armed robbery and sent away for up to 15 years.

 In finding out more and more about this young, tragic, and forgotten fellow, I was greatly helped with information by a few articles from the Boston Phoenix and Rolling Stone Magazine, written by Dave O'Brian.
 Trawling the internet, you can find small bits of information.
 As well, I recall a book by Michael Medved, which I have since misplaced, called The Golden Turkey Awards.
 I stumbled across it and bought it shortly after seeing Zabriskie Point on CBC.
-In it was my first taste, hilariously sent up by Medved, of the over-blown self-importance and vacuity in the making of what eventually became a cult classic.
+In it was my first taste, hilariously sent up by Medved, of the over-blown self-importance and vacuity in the making of what has eventually become a cult classic.